stayup-io/cf-dicey-app/README.md

 ## Discussion

-1. How did PCF's enable zero downtime deployment?
+1. How did PCF enable zero downtime deployment?
 2. How does ELK-for-PCF allow us to answer the question: "Is v2 operationally better than v1"?